Season 1892/93

 Front row - W A Lambie, J McTavish, D Sillars, D Stewart.

 On the Saturday after the Cup Final, Scotland beat Wales 8-0 in Wrexham.
 Donald Sillars, David Stewart and Willie Lambie were members of the Scotland side.
 Lambie scored the seventh goal.
 Also on that afternoon, Queen's Park's second eleven, the Strollers, met Leith Athletic Reserves in the Final of the Scottish 2nd Eleven Cup.
-The match was played before a crowd of 5,000 at Easter Road in Edinburgh.
+The match was played before a crowd of 6,000 at Easter Road in Edinburgh.
 Leith Athletic, the holders of the trophy, won 4-3.
-Unfortunately, the Strollers' goalkeeper McCorkindale did not have the best of games.
+Unfortunately for the Strollers, goalkeeper McCorkindale did not have the best of games.

 A week later, on Saturday 25 March, Walter Arnott, Bob Smellie, Bill Sellar, Tommy Waddell and Jimmy Hamilton played in the Scotland team that beat Ireland 6-1 at Celtic Park.
 Sellar (2) and Hamilton were on the scoresheet.